Open menu

 • Interstitial glucose readings are “older” than blood glucose readings by 5-15 minutes.
 This lag in time varies and can be longer after eating or after treating a low blood sugar.
 Therefore, CGM results don’t always match fingerstick blood glucose readings.

 • A glucose sensor (small electrode) is inserted under the skin and measures interstitial glucose every 1-5 minutes.
-The readings are sent wirelessly to a device, either automatically or by manually scanning the sensor with a reader.
-There are two major types of CGM.
+The readings are sent wirelessly to a device to be viewed.

 rtCGM